Congregation of the Immaculate Conception: Sisters of the Immaculate Conception (France)

-A branch of the Association of the Holy Family of Bordeaux, founded in France in 1820 by Pierre-Bienvenu Noailles, a canon of that city, who conceived the idea of founding a congregation in which Christians of every class of life might lead a life of perfection.
+A branch of the Association of the Holy Family of Bordeaux, founded in France in 1820 by Pierre-Bienvenu Noailles, a canon of that city, who conceived the idea of founding a congregation to allow the expression of the Christian life in various forms.
 In 1820 he placed the first three members of the Holy Family in a house at Bordeaux, under the name of the Ladies of Loreto.
 As the numbers increased the sisters were divided by their founder into two categories:

 (1) Those engaged directly in the various works undertaken by the Institute;

 (2) Lay sisters who perform household duties, and are called the Sisters of St. Martha.
 These are sub-divided into three branches:

 (a) The Sisters of St. Joseph who undertake the charge of orphans;

 (b) The Sisters of the Immaculate Conception, who devote themselves to educational work;

 (c) The Sisters of Hope, who nurse the sick.
 The Institute encountered much opposition at first, but the constitutions have now been canonically approved by the Holy See.
 The works of the Sisters of the Immaculate Conception are numerous; they devote themselves to educational work and visiting the poor.